Federal Duck Stamp: Overview

 President Herbert Hoover signed the Migratory Bird Conservation Act in 1929 to authorize the acquisition and preservation of wetlands as waterfowl habitat.
-The law, however, did not provide a permanent source of money to buy and preserve the wetlands.
-On March 16, 1934, Congress passed, and President Roosevelt signed, the Migratory Bird Hunting Stamp Act, popularly known as the Duck Stamp Act.
+The law, however, did not provide a permanent source of money to buy and conserve the wetlands.
+On March 16, 1934, Congress passed, and President Franklin D. Roosevelt signed, the Migratory Bird Hunting and Conservation Stamp Act, popularly known as the Duck Stamp Act.
+The first Federal Duck Stamp, designed by Jay Norwood Darling in 1934 at President Franklin D. Roosevelt's request, depicts two mallards about to land on a marsh pond.
+In subsequent years, other noted wildlife artists were asked to submit designs.
+In 1949, the first duck stamp contest was opened to the public.